kitab-project-org/kitab-project-org.github.io/_posts/2022-04-22-Citation-workshop-cfp.md

 image: "/images/methods/isnads_tag.png"
 ---

-# Modeling attribution and acknowledgement in the Digital Humanities: Citation practices and the pre-modern Arabic book.
+# Modeling Attribution and Acknowledgement in the Digital Humanities: Citation Practices and the Pre-Modern Arabic Book.
 A two-day workshop, 25th - 26th July 2022\
 Institute for the Study of Muslim Civilisations, Aga Khan University, London